 Billing optimization: Yes, it’s a benefit of hybrid cloud, but without proper management, it can also be a huge challenge and a detriment to adopting hybrid cloud in the first place.
 It’s very easy to lose control of your public cloud spend, and if you’re juggling spending for multiple lines of business, cloud waste can be a major problem.
 You’ll want to keep a careful eye on your cloud bills.

 Talent acquisition: Again, as with billing optimization, talent acquisition can also turn out to be a challenge for those organizations who choose to manage their hybrid cloud by themselves.
-Knowledge about the public cloud is still relatively new, and experts in Azure or AWS are hard to find.
+Knowledge about the public cloud is still relatively new, and experts in Azure or AWS are hard to find–and when you do, you’ll find they aren’t cheap.
 Unless you’ve already hired a team of public cloud gurus, you’ll have to invest a lot of time and money into training your employees, so they can keep up with the ever-changing public cloud landscape.
 Make sure you have the resources and talent you need available so you can take advantage of all the public cloud has to offer.

 Communication between clouds: A hybrid cloud is all about maintaining connectivity between the public and private cloud networks and ensuring data transfer.
 How does your cloud strategy address this issue?